 17. specter: a ghost or spirit, or something that bothers or haunts one; British English spelling is spectre (adjectival form: spectral)

 18. spectrum: range of light or sound waves, or range of people or things; scientific plural form: spectra

 19. speculation: guess or idea, or financial activity with high risk but possibility of high profit (adjectival form: speculative; adverbial form: speculatively)

 20. speculum: a medical instrument inserted into a body passage, or an image showing the relative positions of the planets, or a patch of color on a bird’s wing

 21. suspect: as a verb, think that a crime has been committed or someone has done something wrong or that something is the cause of something bad; as a noun, someone or something that has caused something bad to happen; as an adjective, causing doubt or a feeling that someone did something wrong or that something bad is likely or true (alternative noun form: suspicion)

 Today’s YouTube video: Program vs. Programme

-3 Responses to “21 Words Stemming from the Latin Word for “Look At””
+3 thoughts on “21 Words Stemming from the Latin Word for “Look At””

 Ha, I always associated the “piece” in “frontispiece” with the use of “pieces in reference to a work of art.
 That’s what you get when you presume.